 Sexual Assault Recovery

 UT Dallas provides confidential help for students who have experienced sexual violence.
-Students may visit the Student Counseling Center in Room 4.600 of the Student Services Building during business hours to schedule a sexual assault consultation or counseling appointment.
+Students may visit the Student Counseling Center (SSB 4.600) during business hours to schedule a sexual assault consultation or counseling appointment.

 Consultations are available for support and information, as a student decides what to do next after a recent assault.